briannap6399/sep11-freedom-project/tool/learning-log.md

     color(127, 200, 225),
 ])
 ```
+As seen in this piece of code, you can create a platform by first defining the width and height of the platform, but also making sure the platform has `area()` and `body({isStatic: true})` connected to it, or else the sprite won't be able to land on it and use it as, well.. a Platform.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc